-Once such a risk is identified, competent authorities have the power to impose specific liquidity requirements, including restrictions on maturity mismatches between assets and liabilities (Article 104(1)(k) CRD), to a group of institutions.
-Article 103 CRD requires that competent authorities notify the EBA, which must monitor supervisory practices and issue guidelines to ensure a consistent application of this provision throughout the EU.
+Once such a risk is identified, competent authorities have the power to impose specific liquidity requirements, including restrictions on maturity mismatches between assets and liabilities (Article 104(1)(k) of the CRD IV), to a group of institutions.
+Article 103 of the CRD IV requires that competent authorities notify the EBA, which must monitor supervisory practices and issue guidelines to ensure a consistent application of this provision throughout the EU.